jmyung/website/content/ko/docs/setup/release/notes.md

 - `Kubectl describe <type>` and `kubectl top pod` will return a message saying `"No resources found"` or `"No resources found in <namespace> namespace"` if there are no results to display. ([#87527](https://github.com/kubernetes/kubernetes/pull/87527), [@brianpursley](https://github.com/brianpursley)) [SIG CLI]
 - `Kubectl drain node --dry-run` will list pods that would be evicted or deleted ([#82660](https://github.com/kubernetes/kubernetes/pull/82660), [@sallyom](https://github.com/sallyom)) [SIG CLI]
 - `Kubectl set resources` will no longer return an error if passed an empty change for a resource. `kubectl set subject` will no longer return an error if passed an empty change for a resource. ([#85490](https://github.com/kubernetes/kubernetes/pull/85490), [@sallyom](https://github.com/sallyom)) [SIG CLI]
-- Kubelet metrics gathered through metrics-server or prometheus should no longer timeout for Windows nodes running more than 3 pods. ([#87730](https://github.com/kubernetes/kubernetes/pull/87730), [@marosset](https://github.com/marosset)) [SIG 노드, Testing and Windows]
+- Kubelet metrics gathered through metrics-server or prometheus should no longer timeout for Windows nodes running more than 3 pods. ([#87730](https://github.com/kubernetes/kubernetes/pull/87730), [@marosset](https://github.com/marosset)) [SIG 노드, Testing, 윈도우]
 - Kubelet metrics have been changed to buckets.
 For example the `exec/{podNamespace}/{podID}/{containerName}` is now just exec. ([#87913](https://github.com/kubernetes/kubernetes/pull/87913), [@cheftako](https://github.com/cheftako)) [SIG 노드]
 - Kubelets perform fewer unnecessary pod status update operations on the API server. ([#88591](https://github.com/kubernetes/kubernetes/pull/88591), [@smarterclayton](https://github.com/smarterclayton)) [SIG 노드 and Scalability]
 - Kubernetes will try to acquire the iptables lock every 100 msec during 5 seconds instead of every second.
 This is especially useful for environments using kube-proxy in iptables mode with a high churn rate of services. ([#85771](https://github.com/kubernetes/kubernetes/pull/85771), [@aojea](https://github.com/aojea)) [SIG 네트워크]